Potato 2.1: Instance Display, Visual AI, and Span Linking

 model: "llava:latest"

-base_url: "http://localhost:11434"OpenAI Vision — Cloud-based vision analysis using GPT-4o with configurable detail levels.
+base_url: "http://localhost:11434"OpenAI Vision does cloud-based vision analysis with GPT-4o and configurable detail levels.

 ai_support: